YeonwooSung/nano-embeddings/README.md

-# Nano BGE
+# Nano Embeddings

-The simplest, fastest repository for training/finetuning mini size BGE model.
+The simplest, fastest repository for training/finetuning mini size embedding models like BGE and ModernBERT.

 ## References